SalomePlatform/adao/doc/en/reference.rst

 On the opposite, this second form is a very simplified method to provide a matrix.
 The covariance matrix :math:`\mathbf{M}` is supposed to be a positive multiple of the identity matrix.
-This matrix can then be specified only by the multiplier :math:`m`:
+This matrix can then be specified in a unique way by the multiplier :math:`m`:

 .. math:: \mathbf{M} =  m \times \begin{pmatrix}
     1       & 0      & \cdots   & 0      \\